License

 Warning

-The graphical interface, in particular OpenGL windows, may not work properly in apptainer if connecting to a remote host
+The graphical interface, especially OpenGL windows, may not work properly in Apptainer when you connect through a remote host.

 Note

-Apptainer uses a default cache directory to store the images.
-If that becomes full, one can use environment variables to point to a location with enough disk space.
+Apptainer uses a default cache directory to store images.
+If it becomes full, set the cache and temporary directories to a location with enough disk space.
 For example, set

 sim_cacheto somewhere with enough space:export sif_cache=/path/to/$USER/cachethen set these variables: